 In 2002 Pat was awarded an MBE for services to school sport in the East Midlands.

 Peter has been involved on our work since he was appointed a Representative Member in 1977.

-He served as a Member of the then CCPR Executive Committee; between 1998 - 1999 he chaired the Organisation & Services Review Group; successfully steered the major changes to the governance of the organisation, and was elected to the new Board of Directors in 1999; in 2014 he was awarded our prestigious Emeritus Award.
+Between 1979 -1989, Peter was the Deputy Chair of this Division, and between 1997 - 1999, was the Chair and he served as a Member of the then CCPR Executive Committee.
+Between 1998 - 1999 and chaired the Organisation & Services Review Group, successfully steered the major changes to the governance of the organisation.
+He was elected to the new Board of Directors in 1999 - 2002.
+In 2014 he was awarded our prestigious Emeritus Award.

 He is a former member of the GB Sports Council and has represented the UK on a number of pan-European Working Groups on Youth Sport and has been a Consultant on Sport & Recreation Management to the Sultanate of Oman; The University of Oman and the State of Bahrain.
 In addition his sport and recreation speaking engagements have taken him Melbourne to Moscow and from Prague to Tokyo.

 Since his retirement from his position of a Senior Education Officer and Head of the Arts, Sport and Recreation Service of Buckinghamshire County Council he has continued to work professionally and as a volunteer in the world of sport including being engaged by Sport England in the corporate governance and financial management of sport.
 He has served an Executive Chair; Executive Director; Chair, Board Member and Chief Executive of a number of key facilities and national sports organisations and national governing bodies of sport.

 He was awarded the MBE for service to sport in 2004 and as a former Visiting Professor and Director of Sport at Buckinghamshire New University was conferred with the status of Honorary Professor in 2013.